sfstewman/mpiqueue/README.md

 in mind.
 On this cluster, a single user may only have five jobs running and a total of ten jobs queued.
 This works well for computational jobs that use a large number of cores and run for a long time.
-Long-running molecular dynamics simulations are quite at home in this environment.
-My work is not.
-My work typically involves running a large number of short single-core jobs that typically perform stochastic.
+Long-running molecular dynamics simulations are quite at home in this environment, while the kinds of jobs that I typically run are not.
+My work typically involves running a large number of stochastic simulations that are short and use only a single core.
 Each job can run for only a few minutes or hours, but we need a large number of them to collect statistics.
 Each job is also completely independent, and requires no communication with any other job.

 The simplest way to queue these jobs either individually or as a job array.
 The queuing system can then schedule and process each job (or